goriponsoft/ESE2RAM-Cartridge/README-en.md

 - General PCT-50 and PCT-55
 - Sony HB-F500 *However, there are some issues with using it as an ESERAM disk.
 - ASCII-Sorutions 1chipMSX *However, there are some issues with using it as an ESERAM disk.
-- 8086YES!
-OneChipBook and MSXBOOK *However, there are some issues with using it as an ESERAM disk.

 ### Models under investigation